NorfairKing/super-user-spark/doc/usage.md

 Assess the current state of the system.
 Look at what is done already and what needs to be done for a given card to be deployed

-You can reference a starting card either by file or by git repository:
+You can reference a starting card by file:

 ```
 $ spark check path/to/card.sus